Wilson Isidor: Sunderland

 On 23 August 2024, Isidor joined EFL Championship club Sunderland on an initial season-long loan deal with the option to buy.

 On 1 February 2025, Isidor signed a permanent deal with Sunderland, with a contract running until the summer of 2028.
 On 9 May, Isidor scored in Sunderland's 2–1 away win over Coventry City in the first leg of their Championship play-off semi-final tie.
 Sunderland would go on to reach the play-off final against Sheffield United on 24 May; they scored two late goals in the second half to secure promotion, marking the club's return to the Premier League since the 2016–17 season.

 On 16 August 2025, Isidor scored Sunderland's third goal in their 3–0 win over West Ham on the club's return to the Premier League.

 International career

 Born in France, Isidor is of Haitian and Malagasy descent.
 He was a youth international for France.
+In March 2026, he committed to representing Haiti internationally, and was named in the squad for the friendly matches against Tunisia and Iceland.

+On 15 May 2026, he was included in Haiti head coach Sébastien Migné's 26-man squad for the 2026 FIFA World Cup.
+He would go on to score Haiti’s only goal of the tournament that was not an own goal, in a 4–2 defeat against Morocco.